snjlee58/snjlee58/README.md

 👋 Hi, I’m Sunny, an undergraduate (20학번) at Seoul National University studying Computer Science and Biological Sciences.
 Courses I have taken include Logic Design, Computer Programming (Java, C++, Python), and Data Structures.
 You can find the work that I submitted as part of my coursework in my repository.

-👀 I’m interested in software development, machine learning, and UI design.
+👀 I’m interested in iOS development, software development,and UI design.

 🌱 I’m currently learning to develop an application using XCode, as well as computer vision through CNN.